frederikvig/nyum/_recipes/chicken-jollof-rice.md

 ---

-> Add onions and peppers to the same pan, cook until soft.
+> Add onions and peppers to the same pan, cook until soft, about 5 minutes.

 ---